 There are so many counsellors and therapists practicing in so many modalities that it's easy to become overwhelmed when trying to find the right match for you.
-Research consistently shows, though, that regardless of modality or technique, what's important for a positive outcome in therapy is a good, safe relationship between you and the therapist, so it's important to listen to your gut.
+Research consistently shows, though, that regardless of modality or technique, what's important for a positive outcome in therapy is a good, safe-enough relationship between you and the therapist, so it's important to listen to your gut.

 At the same time, trusting a stranger with your problems and feelings isn't always easy.
 Many people struggle to relate to a therapist who adopts a “blank screen” persona; I bring to my clients a commitment to being a real, responsive and collaborative human being.

 I’m an integrative relational therapist.
 In practice, integrative means that I draw on multiple models and techniques to tailor our work sensitively to you, your personality and your needs.
-It also means our work will focus on you as a whole person — not just your past but your present experience; not just your problems but your hopes and desires; not just your thinking mind but your bodily experience, emotions, imagination and dreams; not just your thoughts.
-We might invite parts of you to speak that haven’t had much chance to be heard.
-We might also explore your strengths and resources, and what motivates you, inspires you and brings you meaning and joy.
+It also means therapy will focus on you as a whole person — not just your past but your present experience; not just your problems but your hopes and desires; not just your thinking mind but your bodily experience, emotions, imagination and dreams; not just your everyday self but the parts of you that might not have had much chance to be heard.